simongoricar/fs-more/README.md

 <br>

 ## Examples
-Copying a file with a progress handler:
+Copying a file and getting updates on the progress:

 ```rust
 use std::path::Path;